ASAGlab/Regulated-IRE1-dependent-decay-RIDD-mediated-reprograming-of-lipid-metabolism-in-cancer/README.md

 <!-- SCRIPTS -->
 ## Scripts

 * edgeR_final.R: : performs the differential gene expression (DEG) analysis of the transcriptomic data in the paper.
-It generates S3 b,c,d,e figures.
+It generates Fig.2b,c & S3b,c,d,e figures

 *